 - Paper Egg Carton: The size of the egg carton does not matter.
 It can be a dozen, a carton that holds 18, or even more.
 You want to make sure it is the kind made out of pressed paper, not styrofoam or some other material you might buy eggs in.

-Note: It’s much cheaper to buy big candles for this project. the wax does not have to be food grade.)
+Note: It’s much cheaper to buy big candles for this project.
+The wax does not have to be food grade.
 You can also use leftover broken crayons, we like to use all those restaurant crayons that end up with no home.

 First, get your egg carton and set it aside. and collect your dryer lint by cleaning off the lint trap of your dryer.
 I just stored mine in a pile until I thought I had enough.
 This did not take long.

 Next, stuff the dryer lint in the egg carton in the little holes where your eggs were.
 Do not stuff it in too tight.
 You want the wax to penetrate the dryer lint so it will burn really well.

 Set up a double boiler to melt your wax.
-You need a pot with water in it, and a can or jar of some kind- soup cans and mason hars both work great.
+You need a pot with water in it, and a can or jar of some kind- soup cans and mason jars both work great.
 Basically, you need a metal or glass container that will fit inside your pot of water with room to spare around it, preferably one that you can throw away later, and not have to clean wax out of.

 Alternately, melt your old candles right in the glass candle holder.
 You may need to do this with more than one, though.
-Guess that depends how big your candle is and how much wax you have left.
+Guess that depends on how big your candle is and how much wax you have left.

-You’ll want to put your egg carton on something that the wax can leak through onto (like waxed paper, foil or piece of cardboard, basically something you don’t mind getting wax on) Some of the wax will soak through the egg carton, be prepared.
+You’ll want to put your egg carton on something that the wax can leak through onto (like waxed paper, foil, or piece of cardboard, basically something you don’t mind getting wax on).
+Some of the wax will soak through the egg carton, be prepared.